-For producing 90-percent reconstruction intervals, MEboot with empirical reconstruction errors is highly reliable in all conditions tested (Fig 4).
-These successful reconstruction intervals include results from 281 chronologies that fail one or more regression assumptions (Fig 3) and have a wide range of chronology properties (Fig 2).
-This method is both the most accurate, with an average capture rate of 90.06%, and the most robust, with 90% of all reconstruction intervals capturing 90 ± 2% of target values.
+For producing 90-percent reconstruction intervals, MEboot with empirical reconstruction errors is highly reliable in all conditions tested.
+These successful reconstruction intervals include results from 281 chronologies that fail one or more regression assumptions and have a wide range of chronology properties.

-Chronology properties do not have a significant impact on the reliability of reconstruction prediction intervals tested when constructed by MEboot (Fig 5).
+Chronology properties do not have a significant impact on the reliability of reconstruction prediction intervals tested when constructed by MEboot.
 Although each of the chronology properties varied by the chronology simulation algorithm changes the resulting prediction interval width, the method of bootstrapping has the most significant impact on the reliability of the prediction intervals.
-Traditional bootstrapping shows much greater range in prediction interval capture (Fig 4), and this is due to the over-sensitivity of this bootstrapping technique, particularly to low rbar values (Fig 5).
+Traditional bootstrapping shows much greater range in prediction interval capture, and this is due to the over-sensitivity of this bootstrapping technique, particularly to low rbar values.
 The MEboot method assures greater fidelity to the properties of the original series as explained by Cook et al. (2013) “… MEBoot preserves the overall shape (i.e., the temporal order) of the data… MEBoot is also unique in the way it preserves the persistence structure and overall properties of any arbitrary stochastic process, including those that are non-stationary and heteroscedastic.”
+Thus, MEboot results in little variability for surrogate values near the median value of a time series and greater variability for values near the time series min and max.
+This is similar to traditional bootstrapping, however, utilizing the input of every time series in each chronology bootstrap helps to avoid a bias toward extreme values when selecting the 5- and 95-percentile representatives.

-The 90-percent error range is better estimated than 50-percent by the prediction interval methods tested (Fig 4).
+The 90-percent error range is better estimated than 50-percent by the prediction interval methods tested.
 Generally, smaller prediction intervals are less precise because the target points are more tightly clustered nearer to the reconstruction estimates, assuming the errors are distributed quasi-normally.
 The average capture of the 50-percent prediction intervals was greater than 50-percent for both bootstrapping methods, suggesting bootstrapping may be unnecessary for capturing errors nearer to the reconstruction estimates.
 However, the real chronologies show capture rates under 50% for the un-bootstrapped intervals and capture rates of 49-51% for MEboot.
 So, the chronology simulation algorithm may be introducing chronology characteristics that bias the 50-percent prediction interval capture.

 The chronology simulation algorithm was designed to vary important chronology properties in order to test the impacts of those properties on the reliability of the prediction intervals.
 As the synthetic chronologies are based on the original chronologies, they should not be considered independent.
-It is noteworthy, however, that the prediction interval capture distributions are much more similar for a given method across site than across methods at a given site (Fig 4).
+It is noteworthy, however, that the prediction interval capture distributions are much more similar for a given method across site than across methods at a given site.
 The intended function of these simulations is displayed in Figure 5, wherein the variability of an important chronology property, rbar, is shown to produce biased prediction intervals when traditional bootstrapping is used.
 The consistency of this result across the three sites and the strength of the correlation suggest the bias is inherent to the method.